 Experience and expertise matter when it comes to choosing the right law firm to represent you.
 That’s why many people choose us to represent them if they have a legal issue involving taking time off for a medical leave from work.

 Our employment lawyers have a distinct perspective when it comes to medical leave cases.
 Attorneys Bradley L. Gibson and Angela J. Gibson previously represented employers in a wide range of employment law cases.
 As a result, we know how businesses and their attorneys think.
 We know what strategies work.
 Now, we put our knowledge to work for workers just like you.

 We also never take anything for granted.
 We do the work that needs to be done to find the facts to build the strongest possible legal case – whether it’s reviewing written correspondences between you and your supervisor or interviewing co-workers who witnessed what happened or who had similar experiences.
 We leave no stone unturned in search of the truth.

 You have rights.
-An employment attorney can fight for them
+A FMLA attorney can fight for them

 The stakes can often be very high when it comes to medical leave cases.
 Your job could be on the line.
 Your employer may even owe you money or could end up having to pay you a substantial financial settlement to resolve your case.
 In such situations, many companies hire lawyers to defend their actions, rather than simply paying you or doing the right thing.

 We know what’s at stake and we’re prepared to do the work that needs to be done to do the job right.
 Contact us for a consultation with a member of our legal team at one of our two Ohio offices in Cincinnati or Dayton.